WGribaa/mnist-reader/README.md

 - Positioning of the labels at  8 possible locations.
 - Filters to show only selected characters (or figures).
 - Multiple sorting.
+- Hint appearing over the next to the cursor to give details (coordinate and value from 0 to 255) about individual pixels.

 Feel free to comment on my work and to give suggestions.